fluxtendu/rpi-nicotine-novnc/README.md

 ```

 Just go to http://IP_OF_PI:6080
-You'll have to choose /root/nicotine as download folder in the nicotiune GUI on first start
+You'll have to choose /root/nicotine_downloads as download folder in the nicotine GUI on first start